prathameshrrathod/itc-equity-research-model/README.md

 ## **Disclaimer**
 *This project is for academic and portfolio purposes only.
 It does not constitute professional investment advice.
 All data is based on publicly available information as of May 2026.*
-4. Click **Commit changes**.

-**Once you have this README live, your GitHub will look like it belongs to a professional Equity Research Associate.
-Ready to upload the files?**